 Healing exercises: Tai Chi, aromatherapy, yoga & meditation.
 If the symptoms persist even after making lifestyle changes, then you should consider a few sessions with an energy healer.

 Healing foods: Foods coloured in orange (oranges, mandarins), nuts of any kind.

 The Solar Plexus Chakra governs our ability to be self-confident and to control our own lives.

 Location of the Solar Plex Chakra: The upper abdomen in the stomach area.

-Emotional problems affecting the Solar Plex Chakra: Traumatic experiences can block the proper function of this chakra, causing eating disorders, sense of perfectionism and criticism towards people or the self.
-For this chakra, meditation and diet are key points of the treatment as the individual must channel his/her energy into the right direction, surrounding her/himself with positivity.
+Emotional problems affecting the Solar Plex Chakra: Traumatic experiences can block the proper function of this chakra, causing eating disorders, a sense of perfectionism and criticism towards people or the self.
+For this chakra, meditation and diet are key points of the treatment as the individual must channel his/her energy in the right direction, surrounding her/himself with positivity.

 Physical health problems affecting the Solar Plex Chakra: digestive issues.
 As a general rule, a tailored, soothing diet will treat the digestive dysfunctions.